charslaw/Playdux-Unity/README.md

 ## Future Feature Additions

 - Add useful example projects.
 These will likely be in a different repo. (issue #4)
-- Add a MonoBehaviour wrapper for Store so that the store can be injected into MonoBehaviour components that depend on it. (issue #6).
 - Add SideEffectors.
 SideEffectors are intended to be AReSSO's corollary to Redux's Middlewares or ngrx's Effects.
 They react to actions to accomplish side effects, whereas reducers cannot accomplish side effects. (issue #3)
 - AReSSO devtools.
 I want to add Redux-like devtools in the Unity Editor to allow for time-travel debugging, etc. (issue #5)